kirchhausenlab/Cryosamba/README.md

    Verify that CUDA version 11 or higher is installed on your system.
 If it is not, please install it according to the official NVIDIA documentation.

 By following these steps, your machine should be able to locate and use the CUDA driver, allowing you to proceed with your work.

-💥**IMPORTANT**💥 CryoSamba accepts as input (.mrc, .rec, .tif) single 3D files or sequences of 2D (.tif) files.
-For single files, the "data path" must directly reference the files, while for tif sequences the "data path" should reference the folder containing the sequence.
-For example, use `path/to/sample_data.rec` or `path/to/tif_folder`.
-Not referencing the input data properly will lead to errors.